500-476-Great Vocals

 Writer/Composer: Peter Gabriel (1986)

 This 2nd entry each in our list is a sublime song that aims straight for the heart—and hits it!
 Peter and Kate (locked in embrace), give us this exquisite, stunning, celestial, Pop / Folk / Soft Rock vocal—but warning, tears may low!
-The bridge of the song: “Got to walk out of here / I can’t take anymore / Gonna stand on that bridge / Keep my eyes down below / Whatever may come / And whatever may go / The river’s flowing / The river’s flowing,” now seems almost sacred.
-“Rest your head / You worry too much / It’s going to be alright / When times get rough / You can fall back on us / Don’t give up / Please don’t give up.”
-One of the most stirring, heartrending songs ever recorded…An Emotional Masterpiece!
+The bridge of the song: “Got to walk out of here / I can’t take anymore / Gonna stand on that bridge / Keep my eyes down below / Whatever may come / And whatever may go / The river’s flowing / The river’s flowing,” now seems almost sacred., yet jolting, She responds, “Rest your head / You worry too much / It’s going to be alright / When times get rough / You can fall back on us / Don’t give up / Please don’t give up.”
+One of the most stirring, heartrending songs showing suicide is not the answer, ever recorded…An Emotional Masterpiece!

 494. A BETTER MAN (1989)